 In the FAQ page, the user can see photos and videos on the new feature (which is important, since users increasingly rely on video ), and then directly engage with it since they are already in the app.
 It is more direct and creates a more cohesive, native experience for the player.
 You can also solicit feedback (“You’ve been playing for 30 days, we’d love to get your feedback!”) and send users into support (“You’ve been on level 41 for 5 days, want some tips?”).

-With panels on how to unlock the global mobile games market, monetize like a mastermind, and how to grow your game organically, PocketGamer Connects San Francisco is shaping up to be a must attend event for those looking to get ahead, and stay ahead, in the mobile gaming industry.
-See you there!
+PocketGamer Connects San Francisco included panels on how to unlock the global mobile games market, monetize like a mastermind, and how to grow your game organically.
+PocketGamer Connects is a must attend event for those looking to get ahead, and stay ahead, in the mobile gaming industry.